Wicker Park (West Town)

 In the year 1960 another white gang formed in the Walsh Park area at the neighborhood’s border called the Sons of Satan Slaves that had the same goals as the Playboys and that was to fight off fellow invading white gangs like C-Notes, Gaylords and Lazy Gents.
 Just like the original Playboys these kids were mostly German and Polish and were picked on by the bigger gangs.
 Four years later the Sons of Satan Slaves would rename themselves to become the legendary Ventures street gang.
 Playboys and Ventures would establish common grounds as allies in the early 60s fighting against the same enemies.

-Wicker Park began to change in the year 1962 when large scores of Puerto Rican families migrated into Wicker Park from mostly Lincoln Park and the Near West Side.
+Wicker Park began to change in the year 1963 when more of Puerto Rican families migrated into Wicker Park from mostly Lincoln Park and the Near West Side.
 More African American migration also came to Wicker Park that year.
 As blacks and Hispanics began to arrive in higher volumes many Wicker Park residents were angered over this and began to discriminate or attack people of color.
 This was the beginning of racial strife.
 The African Americans and Puerto Ricans arriving were impoverished and alongside them arrived crime, prostitution, and drugs.
 These issues were not caused by black and Hispanic people instead these were criminals that took advantage of the poverty stricken as they knew they could get away with more crime as long as they stayed within the areas black and Hispanic people lived.
 They knew the police and the community would blame the culture instead of individual offenders making a free-for-all for these criminals.
 The Playboys and Sons of Satan Slaves street gangs were especially angered over this new wave and began victimizing groups of Hispanic and black youths; however, many Playboys and other groups of whites were also attacked and bullied by Hispanic and black groups.
 Puerto Rican families faced discrimination and hatred from many white residents that considered Puerto Ricans non-Americans.
 Groups of greasers roamed these streets attacking Puerto Rican youths and beating them as they traveled across town or boarded buses to school.
 The same hate was felt among the black community.

 One thing that must be understood is from the Playboy’s perspective and many other long-time residents of Wicker Park, their culture and way of life they were used to was changing.
 White flight began for those that could afford the privilege, but many white families of Wicker Park were poor and could not afford to leave; therefore, they felt they had to stay and fight.
 It was also a fact that Hispanic gangs from mainly Lincoln Park were settling on these streets and were often unruly and criminal elements.
 Most of the Hispanic community condemned such behavior but they were rather powerless to help stop it especially since the police blamed the citizens and treated them unfairly causing citizens to not be as cooperative.
 It was best to stay out of police attention.

-The increased African American migration in 1962 helped establish a small African American enclave in the vicinity of Potomac on the north, Division on the south, Hoyne on the east and Leavitt on the west, the largest concentration was at Evergreen and Hoyne by 1962.
+The increased African American migration in 1963 helped establish a small African American enclave in the vicinity of Potomac on the north, Division on the south, Hoyne on the east and Leavitt on the west, the largest concentration was at Evergreen and Hoyne by 1963.
 Blacks of course faced racial discrimination by white greaser gangs and by Puerto Rican gangs as well.
 For decades young black men had to be tough and fight viciously against groups of whites and these tough young black men became noticed by the Vice Lord’s organization.
 In that same year Vice Lords were spreading onto the north side streets as they landed in Cabrini Green area and along the way they came to Evergreen and Hoyne and recruited these tough warriors to fight carrying the Vice Lord banner, this is when Vice Lords established Evergreen and Hoyne.
 A few years later these Vice Lords identified with the Conservative Vice Lord branch.

 Most of the African American migration was landing in the southwest quadrant in Oakley to Damen and Evergreen to Division.
 In the 1960s the southeast quadrant of the neighborhood was dominated by the Playboys as this part of Wicker Park was white in the 60s from Damen to Ashland and from Milwaukee Ave to Division.
 Puerto Rican migration mainly came to North Ave down to Milwaukee Ave/Evergreen Ave in the more central part of the community and of course everything north of North Ave up to Bloomingdale Trail was white.

 By the year 1964 Puerto Rican migration was very significant as racial tensions boiled over.
 As the weather got warmer by the month of May the tensions worsened and this is when a new Puerto Rican gang moved to the neighborhood from the Noble Square neighborhood called the Skulls.
-The Skulls of Eckhardt Park were outnumbered by Gaylords and now had to leave their area arriving at Leavitt and Schiller to live as neighbors by the Imperials.
-The Imperials and Skulls got together and invented the idea of the Latin Kings organization and after a meeting in Humboldt Park it was official that the Latin King nation was born at Leavitt and Schiller.
+The Skulls of Eckhardt Park were outnumbered by Gaylords and now had to leave their area arriving at Leavitt and Schiller to live as neighbors by Ramon Santos.
+Santos and the Skulls got together and invented the idea of the Latin Kings organization and after a meeting in Humboldt Park it was official that the Latin King nation was born at Leavitt and Schiller.
 Leavitt and Schiller was the governing body of the Latin King nation and the headquarters.
 The Leavitt and Schiller Latin Kings hung out at a restaurant named Mom & Pops and they opened a club house called “Pete’s.”
 This was the beginning of the Latin King mob in Wicker Park as these were some of the hardest and toughest Latin Kings ever known.
 The Latin Kings then quickly conquered all the way up to North Avenue to Schiller then Bell Ave to Leavitt.
 The Latin Kings had heavy animosity with the Playboys and Ventures as their worst neighborhood enemies.
 Latin Kings got along with other Puerto Rican gangs at first and even tried to convince them to change their ways and stop behaving as sloppy criminals.
 The Latin Kings wanted to protect their neighbors not make their living situation worse like other Puerto Rican gangs did.

 The Warlords street gang was another Puerto Rican gang that formed in 1964 on the streets of Wicker Park that had the same goals as Latin Kings.
 The Warlords started at Evergreen and Damen and would take the area of Damen to Leavitt and Division to Evergreen over time.
 Latin Kings and Warlords were neighbors and allies as they teamed up against Playboys and Ventures.